 Horticulture practice at the Farm strives to encourage biodiversity and maintain an environment of sustainable farm management, following permaculture and Landcare values and ethics.
 This is achieved with the involvement of members of the Farm community - volunteers, community garden plot holders, students and occasional farm visitors.

 All can benefit from the rural experience through recreation or volunteering

 Sustainability is the basis of all horticultural practices on the Farm.
-This is maintained by only using organic methods of pest and weed control and sustainable ingredients in propagation media.
+This is maintained by using organic methods of pest and weed controls as much as possible and sustainable ingredients in propagation media.
 Biodiversity is maintained by careful species selection of endemic or indigenous riparian corridors, heritage fruit and landscaping, and food for human and animal consumption.

 Horticultural activities provide skills in

-- Production of compost and worm castings, which can be used on the Farm and the excess sold.
+Production of compost and worm castings which can be used on the Farm.

 Planting, care and use of Indigenous plants of the area through revegetation plantings.

 Planting and management of diverse areas of interest, i.e. shelterbelts, community gardens orchards and landscaping.